andgram/andgram/README.md

 ## About Me

-I'm a digital designer, front-end developer, and image retoucher with a keen interest in design, user interface, and visual communication.
+I'm a digital designer and front-end developer with a keen interest in design, user interface, and visual communication.
 I enjoy photography and writing in my free time and always look forward to exploring new design trends and technologies.

 ## Skills